aka: Signature Spell

 - Belial has Sodom's Fire/Fire of Gomorrah, and Nebiros has Necromancy.

-- Most Pokémon, especially legendaries, have signature moves of their own, which may or may not be unique to them.
-For example, Ho-oh (Sacred Fire), Lugia (Aeroblast), Rayquaza (Outrage), Jirachi (Doom Desire), Deoxys (Psycho Boost), Dialga (Roar of Time), Palkia (Spatial Rend), Giratina (Shadow Force), Zekrom (Fusion Bolt/Bolt Strike), Reshiram (Fusion Flare/Blue Flare), Arceus (Judgement)... the list goes on and on.
+- Many of the more famous or iconic Pokemon lines, especially legendaries, have signature moves associated with them which may or may not be unique to them.
+For example, Ho-oh (Sacred Fire), Lugia (Aeroblast), Jirachi (Doom Desire), Deoxys (Psycho Boost), Dialga (Roar of Time), Palkia (Spatial Rend), Giratina (Shadow Force), Zekrom (Fusion Bolt/Bolt Strike), Reshiram (Fusion Flare/Blue Flare), Arceus (Judgment)... the list goes on and on.

 - Kingdom Hearts has Riku's Dark Aura, which has been usable as an ultimate attack in all of his playable appearances since the first game (where it was the strongest attack of Riku possessed by Xehanort's Heartless in his second boss fight at Hollow Bastion), although he had another version of Dark Aura in KHII when present as a party member for The World That Never Was that functioned as a volley of Dark Firaga-like projectiles.
 Roxas also has a Limit Break called Magic Hour, where he surrounds himself with six pillars that rotate before shooting out in all directions, causing severe damage.
 Sora would later come to inherit this his ultimate attack in 3D with slightly altered behavior and a new name (Salvation) but the same overall graphic to it.